US Withdrawal from the JCPOA

 * * *

-Paul Amberg is a partner in Baker McKenzie’s Amsterdam office, where he handles international trade and compliance issues.
+Paul Amberg is a partner in Baker McKenzie’s Madrid office, where he handles international trade and compliance issues.
 He advises multinational companies on export controls, trade sanctions, antiboycott rules, customs laws, anticorruption laws, and commercial law matters.
 Paul helps clients assess and address compliance risks presented by export controls, trade sanctions, antiboycott rules, customs laws, and anticorruption laws.
 His practice especially focuses on internal reviews, voluntary disclosure filings, and enforcement actions brought by, the US Government in relation to the Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), trade and economic sanctions programs, and US customs laws.

 Ms Stafford Powell advises on all aspects of outbound trade compliance, including compliance planning, risk assessments, licensing, regulatory interpretations, voluntary disclosures, enforcement actions, internal investigations and audits, mergers and acquisitions and other cross-border activities.
 She develops compliance training, codes of conduct, compliance procedures and policies.
 She has particular experience in the financial services, technology/IT services, travel/hospitality, telecommunications, and manufacturing sectors.